-Name Direction Description PROG_FULL_THRESH_NEGATE Input Programmable Full Threshold Negate: This signal is used to set the lower threshold value for the programmable full flag, which defines when the signal is de-asserted.
+Name Direction Description prog_full_thresh_negate Input Programmable Full Threshold Negate: This signal is used to set the lower threshold value for the programmable full flag, which defines when the signal is de-asserted.
 The threshold can be dynamically set in-circuit during reset.
-Refer to FIFO Generator GUI for the valid range of values (a) .
-INJECTSBITERR Input Injects a single bit error if the ECC feature is used on block RAMs or built-in FIFO macros.
-INJECTDBITERR Input Injects a double bit error if the ECC feature is used on block RAMs or built-in FIFO macros.
+Refer to Vivado IDE for the valid range of values (2) . injectsbiterr Input Injects a single bit error if the ECC feature is used on block RAMs or built-in FIFO macros. injectdbiterr Input Injects a double bit error if the ECC feature is used on block RAMs or built-in FIFO macros.